 The compensation program is designed to provide motivation and incentives to our executive officers and employees with a view toward enhancing shareholder value and successfully implementing our corporate objectives.
 The compensation program accomplishes this by rewarding performance that is designed to create shareholder value.
 The portion of variable, at-risk, performance-based compensation is commensurate to an executive officer's or employee's position and increases as their respective level of responsibility increases.
-See also "2022 Independent Review of Compensation Program."
 Further, the mix and structure of compensation is designed to strike an appropriate balance to achieve pre-determined objectives without motivating excessive risk taking.